-Franklin M. Berger, CFA has served as a member of our board of directors since January 2017.
+Franklin M. Berger, CFA served as a member of our board of directors from January 2017 until immediately prior to the effectiveness of the registration of our common stock as a class of securities pursuant to the Exchange Act.
 Mr. Berger worked at Sectoral Asset Management as a founder of the small-cap focused NEMO Fund from January 2007 through June 2008.
 Prior to that, he served at J.P.
 Morgan Securities, most recently as Managing Director, Equity Research and Senior Biotechnology Analyst and served in similar capacities at Salomon Smith Barney and Josephthal & Co.
 Mr. Berger has served as a member of the board of directors of Kezar Life Sciences, Inc. since November 2016, Five Prime Therapeutics, Inc. since October 2014, Immune Design Corp. since December 2014, Bellus Health, Inc. since May 2010, ESSA Pharma, Inc. since December 2015, and Proteostasis Therapeutics, Inc. since February 2016.
 Mr. Berger previously served as a member of the board of directors BioTime, Inc. and Seattle Genetics, Inc., both publicly held biotechnology companies.
 Mr. Berger received a B.A. degree in international relations and an M.A. degree in international economics from Johns Hopkins University, and an M.B.A. degree from the Harvard Business School.
 We believe that Mr. Berger's financial background and experience in the biotechnology industry combined with his experience serving on the boards of directors of multiple public companies qualifies him to serve on our board of directors.